tled/olelo/README.markdown

     gem install org-ruby
     gem install yajl-ruby

-Then, run the program using the command:
+Then, run the program using the command in the application directory:

-    rackup -smongrel -p4567
+    unicorn

-Point your web browser at <http://localhost:4567>.
+Point your web browser at <http://localhost:8080>.

 Git-Wiki automatically creates a repository in the directory `./.wiki`.
-For production purposes, I recommend that you deploy the wiki with Mongrel.
+For production purposes, I recommend that you deploy the wiki with Unicorn.
-I tested other webservers like unicorn, thin and webrick.
+I tested other webservers like thin, rainbows, webrick and mongrel.
 Git-Wiki works with all of them thanks to rack.

 Configuration